payment4-labs/wordpress_plugin/readme.txt

 * Initial release for WooCommerce integration.

 == Upgrade Notice ==

+= 3.0.1 =
+Important update with WordPress.org compliance fixes, security improvements, and full Persian translation.
+Recommended for all users.

 = 3.0.0 =
 Upgrade to access new integrations (RCP, EDD, Gravity Forms), improved crypto support, and enhanced payment verification.